-- (a) The Examiner's recommendation or decision shall be in writing and shall contain findings of fact and conclusions of law supporting the result reached recommendation or decision.
-A copy thereof shall be provided to each party of record. - (b) The Examiner's recommendation or decision may recommend approvinge the application or petition with or without conditions, recommend remanding the matter to the City for further process or investigation, or recommend denying the proposal.
+(a) The Examiner's recommendation or decision shall be in writing and shall contain findings of fact and conclusions of law supporting the recommendation or decision.
+A copy thereof shall be provided to each party of record either electronically or in writing.

+(b) The Examiner's recommendation or decision may recommend approving the application or petition with or without conditions, recommend remanding the matter to the City for further process or investigation, or recommend denying the proposal.